rossmartin/cordova-uglify/README.md

 }
 ```

+You can disable the image compression by removing the `imageminOptions` key in the `uglify-config.json`.

 ## Using cordova-uglify with Ionic 2
 Ionic 2 projects require a couple changes to the `uglify-config.json`.
 * Add `build` to the `foldersToProcess` property.